How You Can Help Others Find a Job in Zurich, Switzerland – A Checklist for Inclusion

 Many job seekers struggle simply because they are unaware of available roles.
 You can help by:

-• Encouraging hiring managers to make job postings widely accessible instead of relying on closed networks.
+- Encouraging hiring managers to make job postings widely accessible, rather than relying on closed networks.

 2. Write More Inclusive Job Descriptions